 |OFFICE||Sage South 156|

-John N. Parker Ph.D. is a Barrett Faculty Fellow with expertise in the sociology of science, technology, work and organizations.
-He teaches Barrett’s signature course, The Human Event, as well as honors classes on a variety of topics including the sociology of science and technology.
-His research focuses on social dimensions of scientific collaborations, scientific and intellectual social movements, emotion and creativity, scientific elites, scientific careers and scientific work life.
-He has also written about scientific leadership, boundary organizations, scientific synthesis, and current attempts to integrate the environmental and social sciences
+Dr. John N. Parker is an Honors Fellow with expertise in sociology and science and technology studies.
+He teaches Barrett’s signature course, The Human Event, as well as classes on a wide range of topics in sociology and social psychology.
+His research focuses on social dimensions of scientific collaborations, scientific work life, scientific and intellectual social movements, scientific elites, scientific careers, and emotions and creativity.
+He has also written about scientific leadership, boundary organizations, scientific synthesis, and natural resource governance.

 - Crona, Beatrice I. and John N. Parker.
-“Learning in Support of Adaptive Governance: Theories, Methods and Findings to Assess how Bridging Organizations Contribute to Natural Resource Governance,” (2012) (Ecology and Society).
+“Learning in Support of Adaptive Governance: Theories, Methods and Findings to Assess how Bridging Organizations Contribute to Natural Resource Governance,” (2012) (Ecology and Society, 17(1): 32).

 - Barthel, Stephan, Parker, John N., and Henrik Ernston.
-“Food and Green Space in Cities: A Resilience Lens on Gardens and Urban Environmental Movements.” (forthcoming) Urban Studies.
+“Food and Green Space in Cities: A Resilience Lens on Gardens and Urban Environmental Movements.”
+(2013) Urban Studies.

 - Hampton, Stephanie H. and John N. Parker, “Collaboration and Productivity in Scientific Synthesis” (2011) (Bioscience 61(11): 900-910).